Last updated on December 1st, 2023

 This is a step-by-step guide which will enlighten you with the necessary information and requirement needed to migrate to exchange server 2013 to 2016.
 (For Exchange 2013 to 2019 Users)

 For other parts of the series follow the links below:-

 The setup comprise of 2013 single Exchange server.
-For migrating the data, first we need to install Exchange 2016 with proper configurations after which data is migrated from exchange 2013 to exchange 2016.
+For migrating the data, first, we need to install Exchange 2016 with proper configurations after which data is migrated from exchange 2013 to exchange 2016.

 Setting or Environment preparation to Migrate Exchange 2013 to 2016

 Exchange Server Migration 2013 to Exchange 2016 is a really crucial process but before migration, you need to set the migration setting and ensure that the migration setting met the system requirement.
-Also read the release notes carefully to assure that you don’t have any post-migration issues when the process of migration take places.
-Establishing the essential parameter of Exchange Server is crucial so that sufficient RAM, CPU and storage space is available for the server to perform properly.
+Also, read the release notes carefully to assure that you don’t have any post-migration issues when the process of migration takes places.
+Establishing the essential parameter of the Exchange Server is crucial so that sufficient RAM, CPU, and storage space is available for the server to perform properly.
 The size of the Exchange Server 2016 should be similar to the Exchange 2013 multirole server, which requires additional features.
-Before moving any further the most vital steps for you is to note out whether your clients are supported by Exchange Server 2016.
+Before moving any further the most vital step for you is to note out whether your clients are supported by Exchange Server 2016.
 If in case they are not listed in the criteria of supportive clients then make sure to update them.
 Supportive OS installation is required which can be Windows Server 2012 Standard or Datacenter, Windows Server 2012 Standard/Datacenter R2.
-Join the server to the domain after installation has been done after which prepare the installation of Exchange server 2016.
+Join the server to the domain after the installation has been done after which prepare the installation of Exchange server 2016.

 Pre-requisites for Exchange server 2016 Installation